Correcting Bias When Using Latent Regressors: Introduction

-We illustrate these methods with several applications, showing that correcting estimates for measurement error can sometimes result in substantively large changes, in some cases up to 50\% in magnitude.
-But in other cases, measurement error may be mild enough that these corrections are smaller, perhaps even negligible.
-We also present theory and simulation results that demonstrate that while the naive OLS estimator (ignoring measurement error in the latent predictor) is biased toward zero and previously used methods for addressing measurement error can result in even more severely biased estimates, our corrected estimator dramatically reduces bias and produces estimates very close to those obtained using the true latent predictor values in simulations.
-Finally, we provide open-source software for implementing these methods, helping applied researchers account for measurement error when using latent predictors in practice.
+In applications, we show that accounting for latent-predictor measurement error can shift estimates by as much as 50\%.
+But in other cases, measurement error may be so mild that corrections are negligible.
+We also present theory and simulation results.
+These show that with latent predictors, the standard OLS estimator (ignoring measurement error in the latent predictor) is biased toward zero, and that previously used methods for addressing measurement error can result in even more severely biased estimates.
+By contrast, our corrected estimator greatly reduces bias and produces estimates similar to those obtained using the more involved full joint estimation approach.
+Finally, we provide open-source software---an R package, \texttt{lpmec}---for implementing these methods, helping applied researchers account for measurement error when using latent predictors in practice.